-- · on the basis of any contractual force majeure clause;
+- on the basis of any contractual force majeure clause;

-- · under article 136 of the TCO; or
+- under articles 136 to 138 of the TCO; or

-- · on the basis of legal precedent.
+- on the basis of legal precedent.

-Impossibility of performance is governed by article 136 of the TCO, which states that where the fulfilment of obligations becomes impossible for reasons beyond a contractor's control, that contractor cannot be held responsible.
+Impossibility of performance is governed by articles 136 to 138 of the TCO, which include that where the fulfilment of obligations becomes impossible for reasons beyond a debtor's control, the debt will cease.
 Legal precedent from the Supreme Court also suggests that force majeure can be defined as an event resulting in the non-performance of an obligation that:

-- could not have been predicted at the time any contractual relationship was entered into; - was the result of factors beyond the parties' control (such as unforeseen acts of nature (storms, earthquakes, flooding), actions by third parties (such as a general strike) or legal interventions (such as a formal ban); and - · could not have been prevented or avoided through any effort by such parties.
+- could not have been predicted at the time any contractual relationship was entered into; - was the result of factors beyond the parties' control, such as unforeseen acts of nature (storms, earthquakes, flooding), actions by third parties (such as a general strike) or legal interventions (such as a formal ban); and - could not have been prevented or avoided through any effort by such parties.

-Parties to a contract are also free to regulate contractual force majeure clauses to the extent that these are consistent with statutory law in Turkey.
+Parties to a contract are also free to regulate contractual force majeure clauses to the extent that these are consistent with statutory law in Türkiye.